 Who can attend the training?

-If you want to carry out this approach with children and young people you will need to provide evidence that you have 3-5 years of work experience with children and young people and submit a copy of DBS and safeguarding training.
+If you want to carry out this approach with children and young people you will need to provide evidence that you have a minimum of three years of work experience with children and young people and submit a copy of DBS and safeguarding training.

 It is important to note that this course is an additional skills training course and does not replace a life coaching certificate.

 If you would like to progress on to the more advanced accreditation you will need to complete supervision with us, collect a portfolio of evidence, and complete further tasks.

 How is the training conducted?

 Online sessions will consist of engaging discussions, group activities, role-plays and opportunities to ask questions from our experienced trainers.
 We will cover neuroscience & neuroplasticity, EFs & behaviour, key concepts underpinning EF coaching, key coaching skills, the Connections in Mind Connect, Collaborate, Support model of coaching and session design.